 - interested in learning video production skills (training in phone apps, audio, video and interview production)

-- want to highlight a food-related story (community organizations, programs or your own skills and experiences
+- want to highlight a food-related story (community organizations, programs, community members’ or your own skills and experiences

 This project provides a valuable community service to the non-profits profiled in these videos.
 Those involved participate as volunteers in a wide variety of food related organizations.
 These organizations can use the finished videos on their websites and social media to promote their services and generate public awareness of their work.